jojijacobk/Test-Driven-Development-Knowledge/TDD.md

 Difference between test first vs test later projects can be illustrated as :
 <img src="assets/Test-first-vs-test-later.png" width="400" alt="Test-first-vs-test-later" title="Test-first-vs-test-later">

-We grow our system starting from the walking skeleton.
-As the code scales up, it occurs naturally to group those objects into packages, packages into systems.
+We grow our system starting from the _walking skeleton_.
+As the code scales up, it occurs naturally to group those objects into packages, and packages into systems.
 To guide this structuring of code we can use two heuristics :

 **Separation of concerns**